Victorian Era (1837 - 1901)

 La Belle Assemblée, London, c.
 1825, Evening Dress and Walking Dress

 The 1820's and 30's are a fascinating time, sandwiched between the Regency and the onset of Victorian fashion.
+In Germany, this era is called Biedermeier.

 During the Victorian era, it was custom to change one's dress several times a day, at least once in the late morning and once before dinner.
 There were different dresses for different parts of the day and different activities.
 The option to buy cheaper clothes made this vast variety possible, although only to women of a certain income level.
 There was the the dressing gown, the morning dress, the day dress to receive visitors, the visiting dress to go visit, the afternoon dress, the walking costume, the carriage dress (ensemble for drives in open carriages, riding habits, dinner & evening toilette, ball gowns and the Full-Dress toilette for very formal occasions at court.